 Stupid Question 3: Is it Too Late to Start?

 NEVER!
 Investing and retirement saving are activities that you can begin right now, even if it’s your first time.
-We always recommend doing these things earlier in life.
+Our credit counseling advice is to start doing these things earlier in life.
 The sooner you start, the more you will gain.
 But if that was not possible for you in the past, there is always hope for the present.
 Having some investments and savings in your older years is better than not having any.

 If you’re struggling to pay off debt, sign up for a free credit counseling session with us today.